 This announcement is a request for proposals for this year’s funding.
-The DNR will review proposals after this year’s application deadline of December 15, 2021.
+The DNR will review proposals after this year’s application deadline of December 15, 2022.

-Wetland Restoration Handbook for Wisconsin Landowners
+- Wetland Restoration Handbook

 This handbook lists the steps necessary to get started on restoring wetlands, starting with how to assess if restoration makes sense for the land.
 Planning and executing the project, understanding the environmental regulations and the people and programs that can help are all covered.

 - Wetland Restoration - DNR Action Plan